EthanVieira/rs-clicker/README.md

 In progress:

-* interface buttons - Ethan
+* quest window - Ethan

 * nothing atm - Will